shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-latest.md

 ## Task 3 - Configure the "COVID cases by age group" Metrics Advisor data feed

-1. Back to the Home page in Azure Portal, in the list of your recent resources, locate the Azure Metrics Advisor workspace and select it.
-If you are prompted to sign in again, use the same lab Azure credentials you used at the previous step.
+1. Back to the Home page in Azure Portal, In the list of your recent resources, locate the Azure Metrics Advisor workspace and select it.
+If you are prompted to sign in again, use the same lab Azure credentials you used in the previous step.
 ![Open Azure Metrics Advisor](./media/metrics-advisor.png)

 2. On the Metrics Advisor **Overview (1)** page, select the `Go to your workspace` **(2)** link in the first section to start working with the web-based [Metrics Advisor workspace](https://metricsadvisor.azurewebsites.net/).